bsalimi/dcs100-fa21/HWs/HW2/hw2.md

 documentation or sqlite3's help online for details.

-### Writing SQL QUERIES (80 points, 10 points each)
+### Writing SQL QUERIES (40 points, 10 points each)

 **HINT: You should be able to answer all the questions below with SQL queries that do NOT contain any subqueries!**

 For each question below, write a single SQL query to answer that question.
-Put each of your queries in a separate `.sql` file as in HW1, i.e., `hw2-q1.sql`, `hw2-q2.sql`, etc.
-Add a comment in each file indicating the number of rows in the query result.
+Put each of your queries in a separate `.sql` file (`hw2-2.1.sql`, `hw2-2.2.sql`, etc) and add a comment in each file indicating the number of rows in the query result.

 In the following questions below flights **include canceled flights as well, unless otherwise noted.**
-Also, when asked to output times you can report them in minutes and don’t need to do minute-hour conversion.
+Also, when asked to output times you can report them in minutes and don't need to do minute-hour conversion.